developjur/Grants-Program/applications/jur_token_morphism_guidelines.md

 key, ecosystem agnostic concepts which are as yet not well / widely understood.
 In this way, we aim to help the Dotsama ecosystem learn from itself while also providing valuable guidance to the broader web3 space.

+We are not aware of the existence of any other research project covering the same topics this research aims to address.

 ## Team :busts_in_silhouette: